Definition and Characteristics of Metaphysical Poetry

 - The metaphysical poets enriched English literature with best religious poetry.
 Donne, Herbert, Crawsha, Vaughan, and Traherence are the most prominent among the religious poets in English.

-- Metaphysical poets also contributed a lot in the field of love poetry.
-Their contribution in love is quite considerable and holds an important place in history of English literature.
+- Metaphysical poets also contributed a lot in love poetry.
+Their contribution in love is quite considerable and holds an important place in a history of English literature.